AvocadoHead/zoom-and-edit-folio/README.md

 portfolio.
 If you want to add more items, copy the Google Drive file ID or YouTube ID and fill in the fields in the CMS.

+### Saving your custom layout

+When working in **edit mode** (enabled via the `Edit` button or by appending `?edit=true` to the URL) you can reposition and resize items on the canvas.
+To persist those changes:

+1. Click **Save Layout** in the top right.
+A file called `portfolio-layout.json` will download containing your current `mediaItems` and `categories` positions.
+2. Replace `public/content/portfolio.json` in your repository with the downloaded file or commit it via the CMS at `/admin`.
+On the next deployment, the site will load your updated layout.

+### Sharing a view‑only link

+While in edit mode you can also click **Copy Link**.
+This copies a view‑only URL (with the `edit` parameter removed) to your clipboard.
+Send that link to others to share your portfolio without exposing the editing interface.

+### Accessing the CMS

+If you can’t remember the URL for the CMS, click the **Admin** button in edit mode to open `/admin` in a new tab.
+From there you can add new media items, adjust titles and descriptions, and upload images.
+Saving changes through the CMS will commit updates directly to your repository.

 ## License

 This project is released under the MIT license.
 See `LICENSE` for details.